Skip to main content

 info

-Package Exports resolution is available since Metro 0.76.1 and is disabled by default.
-We will provide the option to disable it for a long time yet, and have no plans to remove existing non-"exports" resolution behaviour.
+Package Exports resolution was introduced as an opt-in in Metro 0.76.1 and opt-out from Metro 0.82.0.
+We will provide the option to disable it for several further releases, and have no plans to remove existing non-"exports" resolution behaviour.

 Since Package Exports features overlap with existing React Native concepts (such as platform-specific extensions), and since "exports" had been live in the npm ecosystem for some time, we reached out to the React Native community to make sure our implementation would meet developers' needs (PR, final RFC).